jfgordon2/vsterm.nvim/README.md

   -- Shell to use (nil for default) shell = nil,

-  -- Direction to split the terminal direction = "horizontal",

-  -- Position of the terminal window position = "bottom",

   -- Width of the terminal list (in characters) list_width = 25,

-  -- Automatically scroll to bottom on terminal output auto_scroll = true,

   -- Enable mouse support for terminal list enable_mouse = true,